 The history of this cryptic Hawaiian honeycreeper is a brief and unfortunate one.
-In 1973, a small group of researchers from the University of Hawaii made a surprising discovery in the remote mountains of Haleakala, a new species of bird unknown to historical collectors, or in Hawaiian oral tradition.
-Representing a monotypic genus the new species was eventually given the name Poouli, which means "black-faced" in Hawaiian.
+In 1973, a small group of researchers from the University of Hawaii made a surprising discovery in the remote mountains of Haleakala, a new species of bird unknown to historical collectors or Hawaiian oral tradition.
+Representing a monotypic genus the new species was eventually given the name Po'ouli, which means "black-faced" in Hawaiian.

 In June of 2002, another decision was made.
-This time it was decided to bring all three remaining birds into captivity at the captive-breeding facility in Olinda, Maui run by the San Diego Zoological Society.
-You can read the background for that decision and the preparations and precautions taken here.
+This time it was decided to bring all three remaining birds into captivity at the captive-breeding facility in Olinda, Maui run by the Zoological Society of San Diego.

-We currently have research efforts ongoing in Hanawi for other endangered forest birds in the hopes that the recovery efforts will not come too late in the future.
-While the poouli is believed to be extinct, we still hold onto hope that one will pop up one of these days and we are out there to find it when it does.
+We currently have research efforts ongoing in Hanawi and elsewhere for other endangered forest birds in the hopes that the recovery efforts will not come too late in the future.
+While the Po'ouli is believed to be extinct, we still hold onto hope that one will show up while we are out there helping other birds.

 Baker, P.E.
 2001.
 Status and distribution of the Poouli in the Hanawi Natural Area Reserve between December 1995 and June 1997.
 Studies in Avian Biology 22:144-150